-In order to be successful, marketing managers need a good understanding of consumer behavior.
-Specifically, they need to be able to a) conceptualize why consumers behave as they do, b) generate valid customer insights, and c) apply these insights in their own decision-making.
+Marketing managers need a thorough understanding of consumer behavior in order to succeed in today's ever-changing, international, and digital business business environment.
+They need to be able to a) conceptualize why consumers behave as they do, b) generate valid customer insights based on a variety of data, and c) apply these insights in their own decision-making.

-This course is designed to provide you with the necessary knowledge and skills.
+This course is designed to provide you with the necessary knowledge and skills to tackle these tasks.
 It will introduce you to basic consumer behaviour problems and perspectives and to the contexts in which they arise.
 It will help you develop your ability to structure and analyse such problems, and provide you with the appropriate tools and concepts for solving them.

 - Introduction to consumer behaviour